MoiraMarques/projeto/Style-Guide-Generic-Text.md

-## Transcribing and Translating Guidelines
+## Default Subtitle Style guidelines
-(editor default guidelines can be the same for both)
+(Displays when it is a non-team video or the team doesn't have specific guidelines configured.)

 Here are a few basic styling guidelines that will help make your captions clear, easy to follow and accessible to all users.